AppImage/docs.appimage.org/source/packaging-guide/updates.rst

 You can bundle `appimageupdatetool <https://github.com/AppImageCommunity/AppImageUpdate/releases>`_ inside the AppImage of your application to achieve self-updateability.
 In that case, you have to invoke the bundled ``appimageupdatetool`` to update your running AppImage after corresponding user interaction (e.g. clicking an update button).

 To call another bundled executable, you need to know its path.
-Luckily, when running an AppImage, the :ref:`environment variable <ref-env_vars>` ``$APPDIR`` is set to the location of the mounted AppDir.
+Luckily, when running an AppImage, the :ref:`environment variable <environment-variables>` ``$APPDIR`` is set to the location of the mounted AppDir.
 As bundled executables are usually in ``./usr/lib``, its path should be something like ``$APPDIR/usr/lib/appimageupdatetool.AppImage``

 To update your AppImage with ``appimageupdatetool``, you need to give the path of your AppImage as parameter.
 This path is set as ``$APPIMAGE`` by the runtime.
 Therefore the whole call should look like ``$APPDIR/usr/lib/appimageupdatetool.AppImage $APPIMAGE``. |shell_command| ``Command::new("sh").arg("-c").arg("$APPDIR/usr/bin/appimageupdatetool.AppImage $APPIMAGE").output()``.